aswebdev/uxd/user-research.md

 **Prep a discussion guide**
 This will guide your interviews and help you ask all the important topics you don't want to forget.

+# Reviewing a user interview
+* Does what I learned change the original objective?
+* Is there a pattern in the data that suggests new design considerations?
+* Are there gaps in knowledge that I've uncovered that I need to research later?

 ## Good user interview techniques
 * Ask open ended questions